AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-25-q1.md

 >[!NOTE]
 >
->Preview release: November 27, 2024; Production for fast release: With the 24.12 release (December, 2024); Production for quarterly release: With the 25.1 release (January 2025)
+>Preview release: November 27, 2024; Production for fast release: With the 24.12 release (December 12, 2024); Production for quarterly release: With the 25.1 release (January 2025)

 You can now import new record types by importing a CSV or Excel file.